felix-hilden/tekore/docs/src/advanced_usage.rst

 By default Tekore doesn't do anything clever when sending requests.
 Its functionality, however, can be extended in a number of ways using different kinds of :ref:`senders <senders>`.
-They can be used for e.g. retrying and caching.
+Builtin senders can be used for retrying and caching.
-User-defined sessions and additional keyword arguments to :func:`requests.Session.send` can also be passed in.
-For example, connection persistence and per-instance sessions are enabled by default thanks to :class:`PersistentSender`.

-Keepalive connections, retries and caching make up a performance-boosting and convenient sender setup, easily constructed from simple building blocks.
+Keepalive connections, retries and caching make up a performance-boosting and convenient setup, easily constructed from simple building blocks.
 Less errors, less requests and faster responses, particularly for busy applications that request the same static resources repeatedly.